Books about Mental Illness & Mental Health

 Firekeepers Daughter

-Fall 2021 YA Reese Witherspoon Book Club Pick
+More info: Fall 2021 YA Reese Witherspoon Book Club Pick, Firekeeper’s Daughter #1

 While this is characterized as YA thriller, it has the depth and soul to appeal to any audience.
 I can see why this book has already been optioned for a Netflix Series.

 The contemporary fiction story revolves around 2 sisters.
-One is a cop, one is an addict – both are being impacted by a string of murders in the area.⁣ This book dealt with many issues around drug addiction and it handles them without judging.
+One is a cop, one is an opioid addict – both are being impacted by a string of murders in the Kensington area of Philadelphia.⁣ This book dealt with many issues around drug addiction and it handles them without judging.

 Daisy Jones and the 6

-I expect it to sweep the Audies this year for sure because full cast audiobooks can really take the story to the next level.
-The book is laid out in chronological order about the making of a band in the 70s, but the story is told in interview style from a dozen sources.
+The book is laid out like a VH1 Behind the Music style interview.
+It’s laid out in chronological order about the making of the band Daisy Jones & the Six, but the story is told in interview style from a dozen sources.

-This celebrity fiction story about the rise and fall of one of the hottest bands was so utterly fabulous – it’s pure sex, drugs, and rock n’ roll in all the best ways.
-This is one of the novels about music that isn’t for the faint of heart and is a feel-good book you will not want to miss.
+This celebrity fiction story about the rise and fall of one of the hottest bands of the 70s was so utterly fabulous – it’s pure sex, drugs, and rock n’ roll in all the best ways.

 Books about Schizophrenia